I’ve been a part of some very lengthy property searches throughout the years.

 Out for a walk on the first day, my wife said, “I’m still really thinking about that house!
 What do you think?”

-I told her I’d be lying if I didn’t say I had thought about it, although I was really thinking about house, not this house.
+I told her I’d be lying if I didn’t say I had thought about it, although I was really thinking about a house, not this house.

 The house had so much of what I wanted, and I’ll be honest: it had been growing on me a little bit.